roackb2/syncbox/README.md

 * Quick Deployment

-    issue `make deploy-infra`, this would deploy the infrastructure on AWS.
+    Issue `make deploy-infra`, this would deploy the infrastructure on AWS.
 This is achieved by using [Terraform](https://www.terraform.io/) to automate the deployment process.

+    It defaults to create an Elastic Load Balancer with an Auto Scaling Group, an RDS database instance, an S3 bucket, an ECS cluster, a task definition and an ECS service to run the server.

+    Configurations could be set by the Terraform variables in `deploy/variable.tf`, and sensitive data should be given via environment variables like stated above.

+    > CAUTION: The infrastructure needed for this project is not under free tier plan, you'll need to pay for any charge incurred by the deployment, and this will not be a small amount if you keep the whole infrastructure to run a full month.
+You could issue `make teardown-infra` to destroy all the resources created by the `make deploy-infra` command, and this should stop all expenditure this project would incur.

 * Cloud Native Deployment

     The server is intended to be run in cloud native way, which means it should run in Docker containers.
-The development process was established by running on AWS ECS, you could also use Container Service of Google Cloud Platform or any bare-metal machines with container orchestration mechanism like Kubernetes to serve as the backend.
+If you don't prefer the default deployment, you could also use Container Service of Google Cloud Platform or any bare-metal machines with container orchestration mechanism like Kubernetes to serve as the backend.
 In short, any cloud native backend structure would be suitable to run the server.

 * Local Development